tonyx/Sharpino/README.md

     ```xml
     <GenerateProgramFile>false</GenerateProgramFile>
     ```
+## News:
+- Version 1.3.9: Repository interface changed (using Result type when it is needed).
+Note: new Repository is __not compatible__ with the one with the one introduced in Version 1.3.8!
+- Version 1.3.8: can use a new Repository type instead of list (even though they are still implemented as plain lists at the moment) to handle collections of entities.
+- Version 1.3.5: the library is split into two nuget packages: Sharpino.Core and Sharpino.Lib. the Sharpino.Core can be included in a Shared project in the Fable Remoting style.
+The collections of the entities used in the Sharpino.Sample are not list anymore but using Repository data type (which at the moment uses plain lists anyway).

-News: From version 1.3.4 there is the possibility to choose a pessimistic lock (or not) in command processing.
+- Version 1.3.4 there is the possibility to choose a pessimistic lock (or not) in command processing.
+Needed a configuration file named appSettings.json in the root of the project with the following content:
 Needed a configuration file named appSettings.json in the root of the project with the following content:
 ```json
 {
     "SharpinoConfig": {